About Kathy Morris

 Kathy is also an innovator in attorney professional development.
 She founded the Chicago Law Firm Training Consortium and was a charter Board Member of the Professional Development Consortium.
 She has worked inside law firms, blazing trails in director and chief hiring and training officer roles at Katten Muchin, Gardner Carton (now Drinker Biddle), and most recently Sidley Austin.

 After enjoying a year-long sabbatical in 2012, Kathy is happily running Under Advisement full time guiding legal workplaces, law schools, law students, and lawyers and conducting what she calls Inplacement as well as Outplacement.
-She is a frequent speaker, program moderator, and author on legal career issues, and she answers a new career question each Monday on her Career Corner blog on the Under Advisement website at www.underadvisement.com.
-Kathy also tweets every weekday @LawyerCounselor.
+She is a frequent speaker, program moderator, and author on legal career issues, and she answers new career questions on Mondays on her Career Corner blog on the Under Advisement website at www.underadvisement.com.
+Kathy also tweets weekdays @LawyerCounselor.

 Another of Kathy's ongoing impact projects is the Legal Profession PREP CLASS, designed to draw law schools and the practicing bar into conversation, through a survey for all walks of lawyers, on law school graduates' still needed practice readiness skills.